 In order to complete a successful study, I have divided the project into four sections.
 In the first section, Summary, I have collected facts from the authorized European Union websites and empirical studies towards which my assessment will be given in the coming parts of the project.
 In the Evaluation section I started reviewing the facts and the approaches of the member states towards the Turkish accession based on these facts, such as positions and perspectives of the relevant countries within the EU market and their previous experiences with EU enlargements mainly emphasized on the 2007 EU expansion.
 The next section Analysis concentrates on the future based developments and information presented in the Evaluation and Summary sections.
 Therefore, in this section, I have attempted to illustrate the foreseen benefits and fears of both sides on Turkey’s accession.
 Finally, in the Conclusion section I present an answer to the question “whether Turkey should join the EU or the economic benefits and costs should be neglected” from Turkey’s perspective.

 Since Turkey has been regarded as one of the fastest growing economies in G20 by OECD and IMF, Turkish accession into the EU and its financial implications may alter the political, economic and strategic balances of the world in many ways; therefore it can be claimed that including Turkey as a member state will not only be a hard decision made by the EU on political terms but also it will be a decision that will have crucial implications for the world economy.

 Ozer, Onur Can, "The Financial Consequences of Turkey’s Potential Accession into the European Union" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 178.